TOUR MAPS

 Look for rare white bronze monuments, almost pure zinc, that were produced between 1874 and 1914 in Section F.

-More current gravesites are featured here, as active burials still occur in this section.
+More current gravesites are featured here, as active burial sites can still occur in this section.

 The Caretaker’s Cottage, built in 1868 for $1,310, is the first structure to greet visitors.
 It anchors Section H.

 The Olde Brick Burial Yard was given by Susanna Wright.
-Interred here are the founders of Columbia, their families, and other notables from Columbia’s early history.
+Interred here are the founders of Columbia, their families, and other early notables.

 1863